enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 }
 ```

-The following code snippet performs integrity checks for all native libraries as well as the Java bytecode to avoid tampering.
-Notice that repackaging the `classes.dex` and native libraries might be still possible.
-By patching out the function `verifyLibs` in the Java bytecode and the function called `baz` in the native library, an attacker can bypass all the integrity checks.
+As already mentioned above, integrity checks for native libraries and Java bytecode is identified in the following function.
+Notice that repackaging the Java bytecode and native code is still possible.
+For doing that, just by patching out the function `verifyLibs` in the Java bytecode and the function called `baz` in the native library, an attacker can bypass all the integrity checks.
 The function responsible for verifying libraries gets decompiled as follows:

 ```java
 private void verifyLibs() {